EDI System – DGFT

-There is no requirement for the exporters to submit the hard copy of the application in case of architectural drawings, machine drawings, etc which is difficult to scan and upload.
+There is no requirement for the exporters to submit a hard copy of the Application in case of architectural drawings, machine drawings, etc., which is difficult to scan and upload.
 The processing of the applications can also be done online.

-To promote paperless processing, an electronic procedure is developed to digitally upload the signed documents by Chartered accountant/ Company Secretary/ Cost Accountant.
-This facility can be used to upload documents like Annexure attached ANF 3B, ANF 3C and ANF 3D.
-Exporters can digitally upload annexure with online applications with this facility.
-This can be used to upload documents that are related to other schemes such as Advance Authorisation, DFIA and EPCG.
+To promote paperless processing, an electronic procedure is developed to digitally upload the signed documents by a Chartered accountant/ Company Secretary/ Cost Accountant.
+This facility can upload documents like Annexure attached ANF 3B, ANF 3C, and ANF 3D.
+Exporters can digitally upload Annexure with online applications with this facility.
+This can be used to upload documents related to other schemes such as Advance Authorisation, DFIA, and EPCG.

-The applications for IEC/ authorisation/ license/ scrips should be accompanied by the application fee as mentioned in the Appendix 2K of the Appendices and Aayat Niryat Forms.
+The applications for IEC/authorization/ license/ scrips should be accompanied by the application fee mentioned in Appendix 2K of the Appendices and Aayat Niryat Forms.

 Filing of Application

-- The applications that require authorisation for import/ export of ‘restricted’ goods, for claiming benefits under the schemes in FTP or those that require clarifications and for other purposes, it can be made to the Regional Authority.
+- The applications that require authorization for import/ export of ‘restricted’ goods, for claiming benefits under the schemes in FTP, or those that need clarifications and other purposes, can be made to the Regional Authority.

 - Applicants have to ensure that the documents are either in English or Hindi.
-The regional language documents are translated to English or Hindi and the translated copy is self-certified and submitted along with the original copy.
+The regional language documents are translated into English or Hindi, and the translated copy is self-certified and submitted along with the original composition.

 Territorial Jurisdiction of RA

 The territorial jurisdiction of RAs is given in Appendix 1A of the Appendices and Aayat Niryat Forms.
-The given address of the applicant determines the jurisdiction of RA.
-Every application has to be submitted to the jurisdictional RA.
+The given address of the applicant determines the authority of RA.
+Every Application has to be submitted to the jurisdictional RA.

-- An incomplete or unauthorized application will be rejected by the respective authorities with a specific reason for rejection.
-Such incomplete application will be re-opened on rectifying the deficiencies.
+- The respective authorities will reject an incomplete or unauthorized application with a specific reason for rejection.
+Such incomplete Applications will be re-opened upon rectifying the deficiencies.

-- If the deficiencies are not revised by the applicant within 90 days, the application will be considered to have withdrawn.
+- If the applicant does not revise the deficiencies within 90 days, the Application will be considered withdrawn.